Kex Gill Bypass: History

 The road has suffered from many landslips and cracks as the southern edge of the small valley pushes down upon it.
 It was estimated that between 2008 and 2017, North Yorkshire County Council (NYCC) spent £1.6 million on remediating landslips and cracks.
 During the 2007 floods, the road was closed for a week after a landslip trapped a couple in the car.
-The landslide dislodged 100 tonne of earth which slid down the embankment.
+The landslip dislodged 100 tonne of earth which slid down the embankment.
 In 2014, over £200,000 was spent on remedial works when heavy rain caused a landslip.
 In 2016, the road was closed for eight weeks to allow remedial work to be undertaken on the road which had moved 31 in due to heavy rain over the preceding Christmas period.

-The road was further restricted for nearly a year from May 2018.
+The road was further restricted for nearly a year from May 2018, and further closures, right up until the start of 2025, meant that the road has been closed for significant periods 13 times between 2002 and 2025.